RasaHQ/rasa/docs/docs/reference/rasa/shared/core/training_data/story_writer/story_writer.md

 - `is_appendable` - Specify if result should not contain
   high level keys/definitions and can be appended to the existing story file.
+- `is_test_story` - Identifies if the stories should be exported in test stories format.

 **Returns**: